Ian Charleson: Honours and commemoration

 For his performance in Chariots of Fire, Charleson won a Variety Club Showbiz Award for Most Promising Artiste in February 1982.

-He was nominated for the Olivier Award for Actor of the Year in a New Play, for his starring role as Eddie in Fool for Love in 1984.
+At the 1984 Laurence Olivier Awards, he was nominated for Actor of the Year in a New Play, for his starring role as Eddie in Fool for Love.

 In The Sunday Times, John Peter named Charleson the Best Male Actor of 1989 for his Hamlet, along with Ian McKellen for his Iago in Othello.

 In his honour, the annual Ian Charleson Awards were established in 1991, to reward the best classical stage performances in Britain by actors aged under 30.

 The Royal Free Hospital's Ian Charleson Day Centre for people with HIV, in London, is named in his memory.

 On 8 April 1990, three months after his Edinburgh funeral, a public memorial service was held for Charleson in London.
 A recording of his singing of "Come Unto These Yellow Sands" from The Tempest was played.

 In 1990, following his death, 20 of Charleson's friends, colleagues, and family members, including Ian McKellen, Alan Bates, Hugh Hudson, Richard Eyre, Sean Mathias, Hilton McRae, Ruby Wax, and David Rintoul, contributed to a book of reminiscences about him, called For Ian Charleson: A Tribute, published in October 1990.
 All royalties from the sale of the book went to the Ian Charleson Trust, a charitable foundation which operated from 1990 to 2007.

 Two emotional reunion performances of Guys and Dolls, with almost all of the original 1982 cast and musicians, were given at the National Theatre in November 1990 as a tribute to Charleson.
 The tickets sold out immediately, and the dress rehearsal was also packed.
 The proceeds from the performances were donated to the new HIV clinic at the Royal Free Hospital, and to scholarships in Charleson's name at LAMDA.

 Hugh Hudson, who had directed him in Chariots of Fire, dedicated his 1999 film My Life So Far "In loving memory of Ian Charleson".
 The 2005 videos "Wings on Their Heels: The Making of Chariots of Fire" and "Chariots of Fire: A Reunion" are both also dedicated to his memory.

+From 2017 through 2023, Dickie Beau performed his one-man tribute to Charleson's Hamlet, Re-Member Me, in theatres in London and New York.

+The 2026 film Elsinore depicts Charleson's life, in particular his final Hamlet and the odds he faced in preparing for and performing it.
+The film stars Andrew Scott as Charleson and co-stars Olivia Colman as his doctor.
+The screenplay is by Stephen Beresford, the director is Simon Stone, and the studio is StudioCanal.